 By taking a few simple security measures and thinking carefully about what information you are putting online, the chances of becoming a victim of cybercrime can be dramatically reduced.

-Mobile devices, apps, and international computer gaming are now a part of everyday modern society.
+Mobile devices, apps, online streaming services and international gaming are now a part of everyday modern society.

 Demand for quick time information, purchasing and instant online social activity is widespread across the globe – as is, unfortunately, the opportunity for cybercrime.
 More and more criminals are exploiting the speed, convenience and anonymity of the internet to commit a diverse range of criminal activity.